 SPECIAL THANKS.
-I would also like to thank the following people for their contributions to this website: Ronnie Arnett, Birmingham, Alabama; Martini Arostegui, Coral Gables, Florida; Mike Auditore, Rocky Point, Sonora; David Aller, Phoenix, Arizona; Dr. Thomas Bartol, Carlsbad, CA; Ashley Bingham, Halifax, Nova Scotia; Pamela Pelger Bolles, Loreto, Baja California Sur; Daniel Botha, Dawson Creek, British Columbia; Ryan Bowen, Portland, Oregon; Eric Brictson, La Playita, Baja California Sur; George Brinkman, Guelph, Ontario, Canada; Dean Brittenham, Garwin, Iowa; Michael Browning, Denver, Colorado; Stuart Burnett; David Burns, Tecolutla, Veracruz; Genaro Calderon, Mexicali, Baja California; Jimmy Camacho, Puerto Adolfo Lopez Mateos, Baja California Sur; Ben Cantrell, Peoria, IL; John Caruso, New Orleans, LA; Dan Cartamil, La Jolla, CA; Eduardo Correa, Mexico City, Mexico; Mauricio Correa, San Jose del Cabo, Baja California Sur; Dr. Matt Craig, San Diego, CA; Jeff Cross, Albuquerque, NM; Ryan Crutchfield, Tampa, FL; Jeff Dawson, Joseph, Oregon; Marty Dufek, Fullerton, CA; Ruben Duran, Puerto Adolfo Lopez Mateos, Baja California Sur; Tracy Ehrenberg, Cabo San Lucas, Baja California Sur; Michael Ells, Big Rapids, Michigan; Hank Ellwood, San Carlos, Sonora; Dr. Brad Erisman, La Jolla, CA; Christine Ewers, Athens, GA; Dr. Lloyd Findley, Guaymas, Sonora; Ian Franck, New Westminster, British Columbia, Canada; Dan Fuller, La Jolla, CA; Dr. Grant Galland, Washington D.C.; Tommy Garcia, Cabo San Lucas, Baja California Sur; Ruben Gonzales, South Padre Island, TX; Tom Handzus; Allan Hansell, Vernon, VT; Andrew Hansen, Santa Cruz, CA; David Haselbauer, Scandia, MN; Tadeo Hernandez, Mazatlán, Sinaloa; Bob Hillis, Ivins, UT; Dr. John Hyde, La Jolla, CA; Dr. William Inboden, III, Washington, D.C.; Maria Johnson, Prescott, Arizona; Mike Kanzler, Isla San Marcos, Baja California; Vikki Kauffman, Santa Rosalia, Baja California; Maurice Kerger, Holland; George Kimberly, Atlanta, GA; Dean Kimberly, Atlanta, GA; Gene Kira, Valley Center, CA; Cindy Klepadio, La Jolla, CA; Burke Korol, Toronto, Ontario, Canada; Perry Kotkas, Calgary, Alberta, Canada; Dr. R. Wilson Laney, Raleigh, NC; John Laine, San Felipe, Baja California; Luc LaJoy, Evergreen, CO; Peter Langstraat, Holland; Dr. Jeff Leis, Sydney, Australia; Josh Leisen, Gaylord, MI; Toronto, Ontario, Canada; Eric Lewallen, Scarborough, Ontario; H.-C. Lin, La Jolla, CA; Dick Lorhke, Vancouver, British Columbia, Canada; Barry Mastro, Escondido, CA; Bill Mathias, La Paz, Baja California Sur; Dr. Chris Mah, Washington, D.C; Dr. John McCrosker, San Francisco, CA; Julie McGhee, Loma Linda, CA; Ted and C.J.
-Miller, Rocky Point, Sonora; Marc Montocchio, Morehead City, NC; Robert Moore, Gilbert, AZ; Gary Nafis, Californiaherps.com; Nick Morenc, Mission Viejo, CA; Brad Murakami, Surrey, British Columbia, Canada; Clifton Northum; Monserrath Orozco, Todos Santos, Baja California Sur; Keith Ottenfeld; Jason Potts, Mazatlán, Sinaloa; Matt Quilter; Mark Rayor, Los Barriles, Baja California Sur; Tony Reyes, San Felipe, Baja California; Earl Roberts, Mexicali, Baja California; Dr. Richard Rosenblatt, La Jolla, CA; Larry Rothblum, Cabo San Lucas, Baja California Sue; Isais Ruiz, Guaymas, Sonora; Carl Rutherford, Mesa, AZ; Richard Shields, Encinitas, CA; Leo Slaninko; Dr. David Smith, Washington, D.C.; Dr. William Smith-Vaniz, Gainesville, Florida; Owyn Snodgrass, La Jolla, CA, Carol J. Snow, Del Mar, CA; Tyler Sterling, Spring Valley, CA; Kenneth Tse, Toronto, Ontario, Canada, H.-C. Tsen, La Jolla, CA; Michael Verdirame, Markham, Ontario, Canada; Eli W, Colorado Springs, CO; Dr. John Warner, Colorado Springs, CO; Bob Wheaton, Fullerton, CA; Chris Wheaton, Fullerton, CA; John Weir, Orlando, Oklahoma; Robert Wilson, Cobourg, Ontario, Canada; Wayne Wilson, Cobourg, Ontario, Canada; and, Richard Yoder, San Diego, CA.
+I would also like to thank the following people for their contributions to this website: Ronnie Arnett, Birmingham, AL; Martini Arostegui, Coral Gables, FL; Mike Auditore, Rocky Point, Sonora; David Aller, Phoenix, AZ; Dr. Thomas Bartol, Carlsbad, CA; Ashley Bingham, Halifax, Nova Scotia; Pamela Pelger Bolles, Loreto, Baja California Sur; Daniel Botha, Dawson Creek, British Columbia; Ryan Bowen, Portland, OR; Eric Brictson, La Playita, Baja California Sur; George Brinkman, Guelph, Ontario; Dean Brittenham, Garwin, IA; Michael Browning, Denver, CO; Dr. Richard Brusca, Tucson, AZ; Stuart Burnett; Genaro Calderon, Mexicali, Baja California; Jimmy Camacho, Puerto Adolfo Lopez Mateos, Baja California Sur; Ben Cantrell, Peoria, IL; John Caruso, New Orleans, LA; Dan Cartamil, La Jolla, CA; Jill Christoferson; Eduardo Correa, Mexico City, Mexico; Mauricio Correa, San Jose del Cabo, Baja California Sur; Dr. Matt Craig, San Diego, CA; Jeff Cross, Albuquerque, NM; Ryan Crutchfield, Tampa, FL; Jeff Dawson, Joseph, OR; Marty Dufek, Fullerton, CA; Ruben Duran, Puerto Adolfo Lopez Mateos, Baja California Sur; Tracy Ehrenberg, Cabo San Lucas, Baja California Sur; Michael Ells, Big Rapids, MI; Hank Ellwood, San Carlos, Sonora; Dr. Brad Erisman, La Jolla, CA; Christine Ewers, Athens, GA; Dr. Lloyd Findley, Guaymas, Sonora; Ian Franck, New Westminster, British Columbia; Dan Fuller, La Jolla, CA; Dr. Grant Galland, Washington D.C.; Tommy Garcia, Cabo San Lucas, Baja California Sur; Mietek Golos, London; Ruben Gonzales, South Padre Island, TX; Tom Handzus; Allan Hansell, Vernon, VT; Andrew Hansen, Santa Cruz, CA; David Haselbauer, Scandia, MN; Tadeo Hernandez, Mazatlán, Sinaloa; Bob Hillis, Ivins, UT; Dr. John Hyde, La Jolla, CA; Dr. William Inboden, III, Washington, D.C.; Dr. Greg Jensen, Seattle, WA; Maria Johnson, Prescott, AZ; Mike Kanzler, Isla San Marcos, Baja California; Vikki Kauffman, Santa Rosalia, Baja California; Maurice Kerger, Holland; George Kimberly, Atlanta, GA; Dean Kimberly, Atlanta, GA; Gene Kira, Valley Center, CA; Cindy Klepadio, La Jolla, CA; Burke Korol, Toronto, Ontario, Canada; Perry Kotkas, Calgary, Alberta, Canada; Dr. R. Wilson Laney, Raleigh, NC; John Laine, San Felipe, Baja California; Luc LaJoy, Evergreen, CO; Peter Langstraat, Holland; Dr. Jeff Leis, Sydney; Josh Leisen, Gaylord, MI; Toronto, Ontario; Eric Lewallen, Scarborough, Ontario; H.-C. Lin, La Jolla, CA; Dick Lorhke, Vancouver, British Columbia; Barry Mastro, Escondido, CA; Bill Mathias, La Paz, Baja California Sur; Dr. Chris Mah, Washington, D.C.; Dr. John McCrosker, San Francisco, CA; Julie McGhee, Loma Linda, CA; Ted and C.J.
+Miller, Rocky Point, Sonora; Derrick Mizuyabu, Steveston, British Columbia; Marc Montocchio, Morehead City, NC; Robert Moore, Gilbert, AZ; Gary Nafis, Californiaherps.com; Nick Morenc, Mission Viejo, CA; Brad Murakami, Surrey, British Columbia; Clifton Northum; Monserrath Orozco, Todos Santos, Baja California Sur; Keith Ottenfeld; Jason Potts, Mazatlán, Sinaloa; Jason Quick, Winnipeg, Manitoba; Matt Quilter; Ondřej Radosta, Prague, Czech Republic; Mark Rayor, Los Barriles, Baja California Sur; Tony Reyes, San Felipe, Baja California; Earl Roberts, Mexicali, Baja California; Dr. Richard Rosenblatt, La Jolla, CA; Larry Rothblum, Cabo San Lucas, Baja California Sue; Eunice Rousseau, Maple Ridge, British Columbia; Kyle Rousseau, Maple Ridge, British Columbia; Mike Rousseau, Maple Ridge, British Columbia; Sam Rousseau, Raleigh, NC; Isais Ruiz, Guaymas, Sonora; Carl Rutherford, Mesa, AZ; Richard Shields, Encinitas, CA; Steve Silver, Seattle, WA; Leo Slaninko; Dr. David Smith, Washington, D.C.; Dr. William Smith-Vaniz, Gainesville, FL; Owyn Snodgrass, La Jolla, CA, Carol J. Snow, Del Mar, CA; Dr. Francisco A. Solis-Martin, Mexico City; Tyler Sterling, Spring Valley, CA; Kenneth Tse, Toronto, Ontario, H.-C. Tsen, La Jolla, CA; Michael Verdirame, Markham, Ontario; Eli W, Colorado Springs, CO; Dr. John Warner, Colorado Springs, CO; Bob Wheaton, Fullerton, CA; Chris Wheaton, Fullerton, CA; John Weir, Orlando, OK; Robert Wilson, Cobourg, Ontario; Wayne Wilson, Cobourg, Ontario; and, Richard Yoder, San Diego, CA.

 YOUR FISH PICTURES ARE REQUESTED.
 Do you have a photo of an unknown or new fish species not listed in this website, or an otherwise especially interesting or attractive photo of a fish caught in Mexican waters?
 I welcome the opportunity to look at your photos and identify your fish.
 Please send them to me via e-mail at Johntsnow32@gmail.com.
 You will be amazed at how quickly you get a response with the correct identification of the fish submitted.
 Your satisfaction is guaranteed!
 Thank You in advance and Muchas Gracias!